The Kabul Assignment

 * * *

 Three days after the killing, I boarded my flight in Kabul.
-The airport security was tight—multiple checkpoints, each one staffed by men who took their jobs seriously.
 I was searched three times before reaching the departure gate, my bag examined with methodical thoroughness at each station.
 But I had nothing to hide.
 A camera full of tourist photos.
-A notebook filled with observations about Afghan culture and history.
+A notebook filled with observations about Afghan culture.
 The worn perahan tunban folded in my luggage.
-I was exactly what I appeared to be: a perfectly legitimate visitor leaving after a perfectly legitimate trip.
+I was exactly what I appeared to be.

 As the plane lifted off, I looked down at Kabul spreading below.
 Somewhere down there, a body had been found in a drainage ditch.
 Perhaps the authorities were investigating.
 Perhaps they weren’t.
 In a city that had seen so much death, one more body barely registered.

 I settled into my seat and closed my eyes.
-The heat of Kabul already felt like a memory.
 Just another city.
 Just another job.
-Just another name I would eventually forget, though his face—that final expression of surprise—would probably stay with me for a while.
+Just another name I would eventually forget, though his face—that final slack-jawed absence behind the eyes, the way the life just stopped—would probably stay with me for a while.

 They always did, at first.